jgordini/apl-quest-notes/_sources/apl-quest/2013/Making-The-Grade-APLQuest-2013-2.md

 1. `(+/⍵≥65)` Use [greater than or equal to](https://aplwiki.com/wiki/Greater_than_or_Equal_to) as a [Comparison Function](https://aplwiki.com/wiki/Comparison_function) returning a boolean vector of 1 if true and 0 if false.
 2. Then [sum](https://aplwiki.com/wiki/Reduce) the result - `+/`.
-3. `÷≢⍵`  [Tally](https://aplwiki.com/wiki/Tally) the length of your argument and divde that by the result in step 1.
+3. `÷≢⍵`  [Tally](https://aplwiki.com/wiki/Tally) the length of your argument and divde that into the result in step 1.
 4. Multiply this by 100 to get your percentage of passing grades.

 ### Advanced Solutions